 - Above all else, though, I feel anger at those in our LGBT+ community in Madison.
 While it’s good that we stand for what we believe is right, we were just playing into the right-wing.
-In other words, we can’t be acting like we’re part of a circular firing squad.
-There is an even more vocal group out there who are stopping at nothing to strip away our rights and wish us out into the cornfield.
+In other words, we can’t act like we’re a circular firing squad.
+There’s an even more vocal group out there who are stopping at nothing to strip away our rights and wish us out into the cornfield.
 This controversy plays right into our enemies’ hands, and lingering resentment only exacerbates it further.

 Oh, and yes, you best believe I’m going to be there (baring some unforeseen personal emergency) and be a part of and show support for Madison’s still-very-proud LGBT+ community, especially the trans community.
 Because a good image and a positive front is what’s needed now more than ever.